A Minspeak® system is a way of representing language through icons.

-With a small number of pictures – called icons – the person using Minspeak can independently communicate a large vocabulary without having to spell or to learn and navigate through a large set of pictures.
+With a small number of icons, a person using a Minspeak system can independently communicate a large vocabulary without having to spell or to learn and navigate through a large set of pictures.

 “PALSS” provides the help you need to support language development with children and adults using Minspeak systems.

 Ellyn McNamara, MS, CCC-SLP and Holly Delgado, MA, CCC-SLP